Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 Navigating through Knowledge Base

-Articles Section – This is where anyone can view Articles published by Administrators
+Articles Section – Where anyone can view Articles posted by the Administrator

-Questions Section – This is where anyone can ask questions, as well as browse through questions that have been asked by other users.
+Questions Section – Where anyone can ask questions, as well as view questions that have been asked by other users.

-Administration Section – This is where Admins control all aspects of creating and editing articles, questions, and article categories.
+Administration Section – Where admins control all aspects of creating and editing articles, as well as managing and answering user’s questions.

 To create a new article in Knowledge Base:

-- As a Knowledge Base Admin, click on the icon and click Manage Articles.
+- Click on the icon and click Manage Articles.

 - Click on